Lori Lightfoot: Early life and education

 Lightfoot was born in Massillon, Ohio, the youngest of four children.
-Her mother, Ann Lightfoot, was a nighttime healthcare aide and school board member, and her father, Elijah Lightfoot, a local factory worker and janitor.
-She grew up in a mostly white neighborhood on the west side of the city.
+Her mother, Ann Lightfoot, was a nighttime healthcare aide and school board member, and her father, Elijah Lightfoot, was a local factory worker and janitor.
+She grew up in a primarily white neighborhood on the west side of the city.

-She is a graduate of Washington High School in Massillon, where she was a trumpet player in the school band, sang alto in choir, point guard on the basketball team, volleyball player, softball player, yearbook editor, and Pep Club member.
+Lightfoot is a graduate of Washington High School in Massillon, where she was a trumpet player in the school band; sang alto in the choir; played basketball, volleyball, and softball; edited the yearbook; and was a member of the Pep Club.
 She was elected high school class president three times.
-Her campaign slogan while running for high school class president was "Get on the right foot with Lightfoot".
-Her high school alumni association named her a "Distinguished Citizen" in 2013.
-While in high school, Lightfoot helped organize a boycott of her school's lunch program over the quality of its pizza.
-Her boycott was a success as the school provided more flavorful pizza.
-Her punishment for the boycott was detention.
+When she ran for high school class president, Lightfoot's campaign slogan was "Get on the right foot with Lightfoot".
+In recounting the start of her interest in political organizing, she has often mentioned a high school boycott she organized protesting the quality of school lunches.

 Lightfoot received her Bachelor of Arts in political science from the University of Michigan in 1984, graduating with honors.
-Despite not knowing the subject, she initially hoped to become a systems engineer following the advice of her oldest brother.
 She pursued seven different types of employment to pay for her education, including working as a resident assistant and as a cook for the school's football team.
 She also held factory jobs at home during summers to help pay for her education.
 While Lightfoot was an undergraduate, her older brother, Brian Lightfoot, was arrested in connection with a bank robbery and the shooting of a security guard.

 Lightfoot held positions working for Congress members Ralph Regula and Barbara Mikulski before deciding to attend law school.
 She has said she chose to attend law school not because of her brother's legal troubles, but because she wanted a job that offered financial independence.
 She matriculated at the University of Chicago Law School, where she was awarded a full scholarship.
 As president of the University of Chicago Law School's student body, she led a successful movement to ban a law firm from campus after the firm sent a recruiter who made racist and sexist remarks towards a student.
 Lightfoot quarterbacked an intramural flag football team while at Chicago Law School.
 Lightfoot also served as a clerk for Justice Charles Levin of the Michigan Supreme Court.
-She graduated from the University of Chicago with her Juris Doctor degree in 1989.
+She graduated from the University of Chicago with her J.D. degree in 1989.